Prime-Lasking/Assemplex/README.md

      ```
    - **Windows**: The binary should be ready to use as `asp.exe`

-3. (Optional) Move the binary to a directory in your system's PATH for global access
+   3. Move the binary to a directory in your system's PATH for global access

 ### Option 2: Building from Source